Landrash/python-telegram-mcstatus-bot/README.md

 ###Commands
 /help Explains how to use the bot
 /start Standard teĺegram bot start message.
 Same output as /help /online Checks status of specified minecraft server.
-Use with /online ADDRESS"""
+Use with /online ADDRESS

 Commands are used by sending a message to the bot you create.
 How to use bot are covered well in the telegram bots documentation.